 Economic Generator.
-Annually, our national parks attract nearly 300 million visitors and support more than $30 billion in private-sector spending, generating $10 in economic activity for every federal dollar invested.
-For more information on the economic benefits to local communities, see the report on Economic Benefits to Local Communities from National Park Visitation and Payroll, by Michigan State University.
+Annually, our national parks attract nearly 300 million visitors and support nearly $27 billion in private-sector spending, generating $10 in economic activity for every federal dollar invested.
+For more information on the economic benefits to local communities, see the report, 2012 National Park Visitor Spending Effects: Economic Contributions to Local Communities, States, and the Nation (PDF, 50 pages).

 Education.
 In 2012, over 800,000 five to 13 year olds became Junior Rangers, joining over 220,000 WebRangers in promising to protect parks, learn about parks, and share their own ranger story with friends and family.
 Additionally, thousands of kids have earned a Junior Ranger badge for the Let’s Move Outside campaign, part of First Lady Michelle Obama’s Let’s Move Initiative.

 Tourism.
 Not only have nine out of ten Americans visited a national park, but one in five international visitors visits a park service unit during their stay in the United States.
 Forbes Magazine named four National Park Service units on their list of the top 10 U.S. tourist destinations: Golden Gate National Recreation Area (California), the National Mall and Memorial Parks (Washington, D.C.), Faneuil Hall (Massachusetts), and the Great Smoky Mountains National Park (North Carolina and Tennessee).